If you purchase an independently reviewed product or service through a link on our website, SheKnows may receive an affiliate commission.

 News flash: When it comes to supporting Black-owned businesses, we’ve all just begun scratching the surface.
 Perhaps you started using a Black-founded food product while cooking or started reading some books that can help you become a better ally (keep on going!), but there’s even more to explore that you might not have thought of yet.
 One of those areas that’s so integral to our daily lives is home decor.
 We’re way overdue in diversifying where we shop for home goods, and to say you’re missing out on seriously covetable items that also tell a story is an understatement.
 Where we sleep, eat, and spend time with family is one of the most intimate and unique spaces of our lives, and what we choose to decorate with should reflect that.

 Interior designer Justina Blakeney started Jungalow as a home blog in 2009 but has since expanded into creating home goods that “bring good vibes home.”
-You can find her boho-chic furniture, decor, and more accessories at Anthropologie, Bed Bath & Beyond, and she even has a collab with Keds.
+You can find her boho-chic furniture, decor, and more accessories at Target.

 Domain by Laura Hodges Studio

-Interior designer Laura Hodges runs a curated shop of affordable home goods that includes a selection of ceramic flowers, pillows, and textiles.
+Interior designer Laura Hodges runs a curated shop of affordable home goods that includes a selection of ceramic flowers, pillows, textiles and even art like this print.

 Goodee is a sustainable marketplace that only offers brands with ethically sourced products made for modern living.
-Art-loving parents will swoon over the expertly curated kids section.
+Art-loving parents will swoon over the expertly curated kids section including this adorable children’s chair.

 This contemporary African design site is a treasure chest full of asymmetrical mirrors, gallery wall art, and statement-making side chairs that will become an instant conversation starter.